kotalco/docs/reference/ethereum.md

 `bootnodes` accepts ethereum node URL `enodeURL` or a reference to kotal `Node` in the form of `name.namespace` where namespace is optional if referenced node is in the same namespace.

 {% hint style="warning" %}
-Each Ethereum clients has hardcoded bootnodes for public main and test networks. `bootnodes` will override these bootnodes.
+Ethereum clients have hardcoded bootnodes for public main and test networks. `bootnodes` will override these bootnodes.
 {% endhint %}